Having an engaged community is worth its worth in gold. People starting discussions, others responding and everyone living in perfect online harmony.

-In conclusion, online business community platforms are powerful sales and marketing tools that allow you to get more customers, improve brand awareness, generate leads, increase customer loyalty and build a strong network.
+In conclusion, online business community platforms are powerful sales and marketing tools that allow you to get more customers, improve brand awareness, generate leads, increase customer loyalty and network to the best of your abilities.

 As seen in the list above, there are many different factors you need to consider when choosing the platform that fits your company's unique needs best.
 Therefore, our advice is to consider each factor carefully before making a decision in order to find out which one is right for you.